MaterializeInc/materialize/doc/developer/platform/formalism.md

 ```

 These mutually-recursive relations bottom out in the initial time `t0`, and the
-corresponding initial collection version `c-empty`.
+corresponding initial collection version `cv0`.
 Using these definitions, we
 can inductively transform an entire time-function representation `tvc` into a
 set of updates for all times by taking the union over all times: